 Before RTMS, accessing live Zoom data required bots that joined meetings as an additional participant.
 These bots streamed audio/video to backend servers for transcription or analysis.

-Bots support cross-platform use and don’t depend on host org settings, but they are:
+Bots support cross-platform use and don’t depend on host org settings, but:

-- Complex to maintain due to bots joining via the Zoom web client in headless browsers, requiring orchestration of virtual displays, audio/video routing, and backend infrastructure for processing streams.
+- Building a bot in-house is complex to maintain, due to bots joining via the Zoom web client in headless browsers, requiring orchestration of virtual displays, audio/video routing, and backend infrastructure for processing streams.

-- Bots are visible in the meeting which is a user experience consideration.
+- Bots are visible in the meeting which is an end user experience consideration.

 RTMS removes the need for bots and offers real-time data access via a Zoom-native API.

-Recall.ai provides a cross-platform API that unifies access to Zoom, Google Meet, Microsoft Teams, and Webex through a single integration.
-It lets you access recordings, transcripts, and metadata across all platforms, through the form factor of your choosing - whether that’s RTMS, meeting bots, or an on-device desktop recording app.
+Recall.ai provides a cross-platform API that unifies access to Zoom, Google Meet, Microsoft Teams, Webex, Slack and GoTo Meeting through a single integration.
+It lets you access recordings, transcripts, and metadata across all platforms, through the form factor of your choosing - whether that’s RTMS, meeting bots, an on-device desktop app, or mobile recording app.

-RTMS is Zoom-native, but requires specific setup and may not work if you’re in meetings happening where you do not have host status.
-Recall.ai offers the option to integrate RTMS in addition to other form factors—ensuring consistent behavior across platforms and meeting environments.
+RTMS is Zoom-native, but requires specific setup and cannot be guaranteed to work if you’re in meetings happening where you do not have host status.
+Recall.ai offers the option to integrate RTMS in addition to other form factors.
+This ensures consistent behavior across platforms and meeting environments.

 The options for gathering meeting data using Recall.ai are as follows: